Royalty Free Sound Effects & Sound Libraries

 Using keywords as filename can be searchable on both Mac and Windows.
 For me, I store many of my recordings on Dropbox and use internal search function to locate the filename keywords.

 If you want to have in-depth metadata you can use professional online and offline applications that read and revise metadata.
 Soundly, Soundminer, Basehead or Soundgrinder, Audiofinder, Reaper Media Explorer or Pro Sound Effects Search provide many custom fields to write metadata.
 This comes in handy if you are serious about selling sound effects online.
+New programs come out every year so always do your own research.

 Have you ever searched for sound effects or photos online?
 Without proper searchable terms (ie keywords) can make it an impossible task to find your desired media!